AlesLong/AlesLong/README.md

 - 👋 Hi, I’m @AlesLong
 - 👀 I’m interested in java beans
-- 🌱 I’m currently learning scala and pyhton
+- 🌱 I’m currently learning how to live
 - 💞️ I’m looking to collaborate on differently project
 - 📫 How to reach me just knock-knock https://www.linkedin.com/in/yevheniy-bespalov-0b09b3202/